libdns/libdns/route53/README.md

 This package supports all the credential configuration methods described in the [AWS Developer Guide](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html), such as `Environment Variables`, `EC2 Instance Profile` and the `AWS Credentials file` located in `.aws/credentials`

-The following IAM policy is a minimal working example to give Caddy permissions to manage DNS records:
+The following IAM policy is a minimal working example to give `libdns` permissions to manage DNS records:

 ```json
 {